MassonMassoniy/ThomasAndFriends_NASA2025/Probabilities/README.md

 ## Input:
 - The locationformat: {longitude:int value, latitude:int value}
-- The date format: String year/month/day/hour
+- The date format: String YYYYMMDD

 ## Parameters that we consider:
 - **T2M** - Air Temperature at 2 meters (°C)